 7. Sew two about quarter-inch (your choice on how thick you want the tubes to be) line on each side of the square, parallel to the middle stitch.
 Be sure to backstitch the top and bottom of each of these seams.
 Close up the bottom (you decide which end is the bottom) of the middle pocket with a zig-zag or straight stitch.
 Be sure not to go over the two side tubes that the strap will run through, only sew up until the tubes on each side.

-OPTIONAL STEP: Take another piece of smaller fabric and tuck it into the pocket and secure it right in the center with two stitches for extra security right over the nose/mouth area.
+OPTIONAL STEP: Take another piece of smaller fabric or interfacing and tuck it into the pocket and secure it right in the center with two stitches for extra security right over the nose/mouth area.

 8. On the open side, place a straight stitch about a 1/4 of an inch into the open part of the pocket on the edge of the hem.
 Be sure not to go over the two side tubes that the strap will run through, same as the bottom stitch you previously did.